kavehtehrani/gnome-speech2text/README.md

   packages.
   - Note: the setup dialog’s **Automatic Install** uses `--pypi` (PyPI).
 If you are developing locally from a git clone, use `./src/install-service.sh --local` instead.
+  - Note: the installer supports **GPU mode** via `--gpu`.
+If you are in GPU mode in the extension settings, the setup dialog will run the installer with `--gpu`.

 #### IMPORTANT: Restart GNOME Shell After Installation